tsnellgrove/oop_learning/techwtim/dk3_doc.md

 		DONE: Room Class
 		DONE: Other Classes
 DONE: 6.7) Remove buffer from scope_check function... reads more clearly inline in method
-IN-PROC: 0.7) convert to true flask vs. app structure (but don't worry about passing yet) [see version 2.1.4 for ideas]
+DONE: 0.7) convert to true flask vs. app structure (but don't worry about passing yet) [see version 2.1.4 for ideas]
 	DONE: 0.71) introduce end function
 	DONE: introduce move counter
 	DONE: 0.73) fix 'quit' and add 'q' abreviation
 	DONE: 0.76 fix 'start'
 	DONE: add github remote
-	IDEA: descriptions in separate descript_dict to be loaded from static text (isolate data & code) ???
 	DONE: email Franco to ask about pythonic approach to storing objects with multi-line string attributes; maybe store as JSON and import?
-			TBD: Resolve use of descript_dict
-	IDEA: static_dict ??

 *** Interpreter Adjectives & Preposistions ***
-1) Every noun as an obj_name, full_name, root_name
+Fini 1-word commands
+1) Sort out 1 word vs. 2 word commands and error out all non-defined one-word commands
 2) All one_word commands => 1_word function

+Word commands:
-3) use lists to identify words as nouns, verbs, adjectives, articles, and prepositions
+3) use lists to identify words as verbs; (adjectives and prepositions later; nouns never?)
 4) if sentence does not start with a verb => please start with a verb

-5) if multiple nouns, verbs, articles, or preps in a row => I don't undderstand that setence error
+Adjectives:
+5) Every noun as an obj_name, full_name, root_name
 6) Convert adjectives + noun => obj_name
+7) Enable use of root nouns?
+With error code if multiple same root in scope?

+Preposistions
+8) use lists to identify words as prepositions
+9) if multiple nouns, verbs, articles, or preps in a row => I don't undderstand that setence error
-7) If no prep => verb_noun function
+10) If no prep => verb_noun function
-8) If prep: Identify direct object and => prep_sentence function
+11) If prep: Identify direct object and => prep_sentence function
 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls

+TBD: Integrate advice from Franco!
+	TBD: I think it’s fine to have a big string in your class.
+I think it’s also fine to have a separate dictionary or file or db or whatever for big static strings and just put the key into your class.
+Or put each object in its own module so you can define a constant nearby but not in the class
+	TBD: Use more modules; I would definitely move object instantiation out of the module where the classes are defined.
+	TBD: You may also benefit from a single function that takes the object type (Door, etc) as well and instantiates the correct class.
+	TBD: Once you've done that, you might want to have an entire object description in some string format on disk.
+I personally kind of like using standard python objects (tuples of strings, mainly) instead of JSON, but YMMV.
+	TBD: Try tupples for descript_dict
+		Franco on Tupples: A tuple is most suitable for immutable data with a well-defined order.
+The static data that you pass to class constructors is often a good example.Another useful time for tuples is when you want dictionary keys with more than one field.
+You cannot use something mutable there.
+	TBD: Try argument unpacking ( https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/ )

+IDEA: descriptions in separate descript_dict to be loaded from static text (isolate data & code) ???
+	TBD: Resolve use of descript_dict
+	IDEA: static_dict ??

 TBD: Interpreter review!!!
 TBD: Put command